-And, if you can’t live with that fact, you’d be better off going down to a store that sells office chairs and finding one there that you like.
+And, if you can’t live with that fact, you’d be better off going down to a store that sells office chairs and find one there that you like.

 I know that some office stores DO carry a few different racing-style chairs in stock, and so you may still be able to test out certain gaming chairs.

 But, if you have a specific color scheme you’re looking at, or a certain brand of chair, the chances are that you won’t be able to test them out beforehand.

 And, that’s just something that you’re going to have to accept.
 And, that is also another reason why it’s important to spend a little more to get a chair from a reputable manufacturer that has a solid return policy.